 Rubber Benefits

-- Less Bulky
+• Less Bulky

-- Weight to Durability Ratio
+• Weight to Durability Ratio

-- Better Durability vs Thorns & Dense Shrubs
+• Better Durability vs Thorns & Dense Shrubs

-- Less Patching Required
+• Less Patching Required

 Neoprene Benefits

-- Warmer (Better Calf Insulation)
+• Warmer (Better Calf Insulation)

-- Comfort (sometimes)
+• Comfort (sometimes)

-- Lightweight
+• Lightweight

-Best High Rubber Content Rubber Boots
+Best High-Rubber Content Rubber Boots

 Most rubber boots on the market today are made out of a mixture of rubber and clay filler.
 The clay filler that is added to these boots is what makes all of these boots crack over time.
 Some boots crack faster than others depending on the % of rubber it has.

 A higher rubber content means that boots do not crack as easily and will last much longer than the average rubber boot.
-These high rubber content boots are mostly made in Europe and are shipped to the U.S. (I think the manufacturing process is too polluting so the U.S. does not allow it within the states).
+These high rubber content boots are mostly made in Europe and are shipped to the U.S. These are some of the best rubber boots you can buy.

-However, these are some of the best rubber boots you can buy.
-Also, they may be the best way to save the most money on rubber boots because should last at least 2x-3x longer because shouldn’t crack.
+High rubber content rubber boots are likely the best way to save the most money on rubber boots in the long run because should last at least 2x-3x longer because shouldn’t crack.

-GumLeaf Field Wellys Long Lasting Rubber Boot
+GumLeaf Field Welly Boot Review

 The Best Rubber Hunting Boots (All Rubber)

 The boots below have none or very little neoprene in them for those who like boots that are almost entirely made of rubber.
+I especially like these all-rubber boots for upland bird hunting because they are more durable than neoprene and can better withstand thorns.

-Lacrosse Grange Best Rubber Hunting Boot For Lots of Walking
+Lacrosse Grange Boot For Lots of Walking

 Lacrosse Alphaburly Pro